The Research Services department provides information technology to empower the Columbia University research community.

 More Research Tools & Services

 SnapGene is the leading software for planning, visualizing, and documenting molecular biology procedures.
 Our latest Snapgene webinar highlights the broad functionality of this tool.
-CUIT manages a bulk license, allowing Columbia's faculty, researchers, and students (CU or CUIMC) to purchase the software at a cost of approximately $105/license/year.
+CUIT manages a group subscription, allowing Columbia's faculty, researchers, and students (CU or CUIMC) to purchase the software at a discount (2023-24 was $105/license/year).
 Subscribe to our SnapGene mailing list to be included in the annual purchase outreach (February—March) and webinar notifications.
-If you would like to purchase a pro-rated license off-cycle, email us at [email protected].
+If you would like to purchase a prorated license off-cycle, email us at [email protected].

 Yes!
 CUIT offers several option for data transfer, depending on your needs.
 For example, Globus is a free service that you can use to share non-sensitive data quickly and reliably.
 Alternatively, LabArchives is another free option that is approved for PII, RHI and PHI data transfer.
 If your needs are more customized, check out CUIT's Box and Columbia Data Platform (CDP) services.